We’ve all seen it.

 We needed to know, were we talking to the dad above or his kid?

-With all of this information, we finally arrived at a new name, a new minimalistic package design (that stands 180 degrees opposite the tendency to turn every nutrition bar wrapper into something resembling a Nascar), new messaging with a memorable slogan along with a new domain.
-The result is this:
+With all this information, we finally arrived at a new name, a new minimalistic package design (180 degrees opposite the tendency to turn every nutrition bar wrapper into something resembling a Nascar), new messaging with a memorable slogan, and a new domain.

 How to See the Forest from the Trees